-"[The] key is ensuring the digestive system is functioning properly," says naturopath Sarah Cimperman, ND.
+Finding appealing candida diet recipes can be challenging, thanks to all the different foods that must be eliminated.
+Sugary sweets and fruits are out.
+Gluten is gone.
+Dairy is done.
+Alcohol?
+Not a chance.
 Still, it's not all bad news, as everything you can eat on the candida diet is beneficial to your health in other ways, too.
 (Think low-starch veggies, lean animal proteins, and fermented foods.)
-Plus, there are a number of tried-and-true hacks which can help you dupe the foods you love without feeding your fungus.
+Plus, there are a number of tried-and-true hacks for creating candida diet snacks and desserts, allowing you to enjoy the treats you love without feeding your fungus.

-Below, find a collection of candida diet recipes from top food bloggers that follow all the rules to help reduce candida overgrowth without making you feel like you're actually on a diet.
+Below, find a collection of candida diet recipes from top food bloggers (including candida diet recipes for breakfast and candida diet recipes for dinner) that follow all the rules, allowing you to reduce candida overgrowth without feeling like you're actually on a meal plan.
 (Nachos, anyone?)

 What is the candida diet?

 The candida diet is a low-sugar, anti-inflammatory diet that promotes good gut health and eliminates the sugars that feed a candida overgrowth, a type of fungus or yeast that grows all over the body—especially in warm, moist areas on the body.
 “This diet is often followed by individuals who believe they have an overgrowth of candida in their bodies,” says Jillian Smith, RDN, lead registered dietitian for GutPersonal.
 “The diet is primarily based on the theory that excess candida in the body can lead to various health issues, and by limiting the consumption of certain foods, it’s possible to control or eliminate the overgrowth.”